 You have been diagnosed with epididymitis.
 This is an inflammation of a coiled tube called the epididymis that is located behind your testicle, inside the scrotum.
 The epididymis collects and stores sperm made by the testicles.
 Epididymitis is often caused by bacteria in the urinary tract or by bacteria passed between partners during sex.
 It can also be a complication of certain hospital procedures, or it can be caused by use of a urinary catheter.
 Here’s what you need to do at home to care for yourself.

-Be sure to finish all the medication your health care provider prescribed — even if you feel better.
-Not finishing the medication can make your condition harder to treat or cause the condition to come back.
+Be sure to finish all the medicine your healthcare provider prescribed — even if you feel better.
+Not finishing the medicine can make your condition harder to treat or cause the condition to come back.

 Rest in bed if you are uncomfortable.
 Discomfort should go away within 1 to 3 days of treatment.
 Swelling may persist for up to 2 months.

-Ask your health care provider about pain medication to keep you comfortable.
+Ask your healthcare provider about pain medicine to keep you comfortable.